FredKSchott/CoVim/README.md

 - Displays collaborators with individual cursors
 - Works with your existing configuration
 - Easy to set up & use
+- See the [announcement post](http://www.fredkschott.com/post/50510962864/introducing-covim-collaborative-editing-for-vim) for even more!

 ##Installation